Eskorbuto: Death of Iosu and Juanma (1992)

 A few months after going out this album, during the follow-up promotional tour, in March 1992, Iosu left the band again because of health problems.
 After two months in hospital, Iosu Expósito died on May 31 of that same year.
 Pako and Juanma reformed Eskorbuto with the new singer/guitarist Urko Igartiburu and continued working on a new album, but five months later, in October, Juanma passed away.

 Eskorbuto without Iosu and Juanma (1993–1999)

-Pako with the work that had prepared with Juanma, decides to translate it into a new album: Akí No Keda Ni Dios published in 1994, dedicated to lost friends and bandmates, with songs that had been composed by Pako and Juanma before his death.
+Pako with the work that had prepared with Juanma, decides to translate it into a new album: Akí No Keda Ni Dios published in 1994, dedicated to lost friends and bandmates, with songs that had been composed by Pako and Juanma before their death.
 Many fans of Eskorbuto deride this decision, Paco continued with the "new" Eskorbuto, in spite of the death of both charter members editing two more albums: Kalaña in 1996 and Dekadencia, in 1998.
 Then, in 1999 where the band are disbanded.